gabegoodoi/game-godoi/my-app/README.md

 - Switch between Light, Dark, and Party modes using the theme toggle in the navigation bar.
 - Enjoy interactive feedback with animated bullets, sound effects, and a custom cursor as you explore the site.
+- Click the stars or my face for some fun gags.

 ---